August 1, 2018

 - Fly for Air Canada Express.
 Air Georgian pilots are immersed in the Air Canada system and operate in one of the most dynamic and challenging airline environments in Canada from day one.
 The Air Georgian pilot group is young, energized, and diverse – fostering a family culture that is challenging, fast-paced, and deeply rewarding.

 - Interview with Air Canada.
-Every Air Georgian pilot is eligible to participate in our Pilot Mobility Agreement (PMA) with Air Canada.
+Every Air Georgian pilot is eligible to participate in our Pilot Mobility Arrangement (PMA) with Air Canada.
 The PMA secures Air Georgian pilots an interview with Air Canada mainline contingent upon the pilot maintaining employment in good standing as well as meeting other criteria as defined independently by Air Canada.

 The Instructor Program is generating significant discussion and demand with our SOAR partners across Canada, but its popularity among applicants has highlighted a significant issue that needs our industry’s combined energy and attention.
 We have heard from hundreds of potential pilots – people who very much want to fly and have a career in commercial aviation, who are unable to reach their dreams of flight due to Canada’s archaic education funding programs and the high cost of training.

 In June 2018, we announced our Air Georgian Academy, set to open in Fall 2018.
 One of the many goals of the Academy is to reduce the cost of ab-initio, and advanced training in parallel with helping aspiring aviators secure funding through industry support and donors, government programs, financial institutions and private sources.

 We’ll never stop our quest for improvement.
 Air Georgian is currently working with academic leader Dr. Suzanne Kearns to support graduate research into pilot training mythologies and to develop leading-edge technology-based recruitment programs.
 We are increasing options for career training and progression, reigniting the passion for Canadian aviation.